5 Ways to Cope with Morning Sickness (and afternoon and night)

 There is a fine line between hunger and nausea, but also many mums don’t feel sick while they are actually eating, so the answer is not to stop eating!

 But it might not work…

 Unfortunately for a significant number of women, these tips above might only make it less severe, or might last for a few days and then wear off.
 Or not work at all.
 In fact, for some nothing works at all.
 Even anti-sickness medication – which a large number of mums recommended – don’t even work for some people, or even being admitted to hospital for additional meds and/or being put on a drip to rehydrate them.

-The one thing every single mum agreed with, is that the nausea stopped as soon as their had their baby!
+The one thing every single mum agreed with, is that nausea stopped as soon as had their their baby!

 Some other things to try…

 Finally here is a list of other ideas that people suggested worked for them, and feel free to add your suggestions in the comments below, or let me know what did or didn’t work for you.

 - Belgian buns and ice pops

 - Earl grey tea

 - Boiled sweets